marcojakob/code.makery.ch/content/library/html-css/part5/_index.en.md

 #### Second Blog Entry

 <div class="alert alert-info">
-  **Hint:** Create a subfolder for each blog post (with an `index.html` page).
+  <strong>Hint:</strong> Create a subfolder for each blog post (with an <code>index.html</code> page).
 This will give you a nice order where you can put pictures and other files for blog entries into separate subfolders.
 </div>

 ![Blog Entry 2](blog-entry-subfolder2.png)